-- The state currently outsources certain eligibility functions to PSI/Maximus who's performance exceeds that of the state, based on the 2012 PERM report.
-In order to improve controls associated with payment error rates, consideration should be given to outsourcing all eligibility responsibilities to a third-party vendor whose portion of compensation is directly linked to improving the PERM eligibility error rate. - If the state elects not to outsource the eligibility function, the state should review opportunities to implement the following: - Maximize the use of state and federal databases to obtain eligibility verification without client contact.
+- The state currently outsources certain eligibility functions to PSI/Maximus whose performance exceeds that of the state, based on the 2012 PERM report.
+In order to improve controls associated with payment error rates, consideration should be given to outsourcing all eligibility responsibilities to a third-party vendor whose portion of compensation is directly linked to improving the PERM eligibility error rate. - If the state elects not to outsource the eligibility function, the state should review opportunities to implement the following:

-- Review and potentially enhance existing workflows, case workloads and procedures to increase edibility verification accuracy. - Review practices from other states with low eligibility PERM rates, obtain best practices and implement in Kansas. - Increase the state's investment in training to ensure accurate and timely completion of eligibility forms. - Consider establishing career ladders for eligibility personnel, managers and examiners based on performance. - Establish standardized performance protocols and internal controls for managers and train managers to establish and use operating metrics to measure performance. - Exam communication mechanisms between supervisors and staff to improve frequency and clarity of communication. - Implement a standard supervisory control for supervisory review of eligibility files prior to approval. - Leverage existing agency or state audit departments to conduct timely reviews of eligibility files, records, policies and procedures.
+- Maximize the use of state and federal databases to obtain eligibility verification without client contact. - Review and potentially enhance existing workflows, case workloads and procedures to increase eligibility verification accuracy. - Review practices from other states with low eligibility PERM rates, obtain best practices and implement in Kansas. - Increase the state's investment in training to ensure accurate and timely completion of eligibility forms. - Consider establishing career ladders for eligibility personnel, managers and examiners based on performance. - Establish standardized performance protocols and internal controls for managers and train managers to establish and use operating metrics to measure performance. - communication mechanisms be-Exam tween supervisors and staff to improve frequency and clarity of communication. - Implement a standard supervisory control for supervisory review of eligibility files prior to approval. - Leverage existing agency or state audit departments to conduct timely reviews of eligibility files, records, policies and procedures.

 Recommendation #1 - (dollars in 000's)

-FY17 FY17
+FY17 FY18 FY19 FY20 FY21

 \$0 \$34,084 \$34,084 \$34,084 \$34,084

+\$0 \$34,084 \$34,084 \$34,084